Tokyo District Court backs ban on Japanese citizens holding dual nationality

 The nationality law also requires Japanese citizens who obtain foreign citizenship to notify the government of their abandonment of Japanese nationality.

-But as the law includes no penalties, many Japanese nationals are believed to hold multiple passports having also obtained non-Japanese citizenship.
+But as the law includes no penalties, many Japanese nationals are believed to hold multiple passports.

 About 518,000 Japanese nationals are estimated to have permanent residency status in other countries as of October 2019, but the government has been unable to confirm how many of them hold multiple citizenship.